Detroit City Council member Gabe Leland was looking down, his brow furrowed in thought.

 “This guy’s insane,” said Carmack.
 “There’s nothing normal about this guy.”

-Leland also appears to embrace the job’s more morally objectionable perks.
-He’s developed a reputation for soliciting expensive meals from lobbyists and other donors.
+Leland also appears to embrace the job’s more morally objectionable perks, and has developed a reputation for soliciting expensive meals from lobbyists and other donors.
 While serving in Lansing, campaign finance records show he was cashing in on free meals from lobbyists at a much higher rate than his colleagues — more than $1,400 in free food per year, on average.
 Leland is also alleged in a federal lawsuit to have extorted thousands of dollars in free food, booze, and entry to parties in exchange for promising a downtown Detroit bar owner political influence.
-(Isaac Robinson, a former Leland council staffer who was recently elected to the Michigan House, rejected the characterization of Leland as solicitous, saying lobbyists were more likely chasing him.)

 As bad as the alleged misbehavior has been, a more basic complaint about Leland from block-club presidents and community leaders in his district pertains to how he does the job he was elected to do.
 It’s a common one in the city’s neighborhoods amid Detroit’s revival: Leland has forsaken them in favor of building up the city’s downtown.